Amy Saunders – Depot Artspace General Manager

 Robyn Gibson – Gallery Curator & Technician

-Robyn oversees all exhibitions in the galleries.
+Robyn oversees all technical aspects of exhibition installations.
 She offers advice to artists in regard to pricing and other issues that may arise to do with the overall display of their work.
 Robyn is also an artist, you can view her work here.

 Erwin van Asbeck – Creative Development Consultant